Enfield - Blair Athol

 Enfield - Blair Athol is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Enfield-Blair Athol has a significant cultural diversity, with 45.7% of its population born overseas and 49.2% speaking a language other than English at home.
-Christianity is the predominant religion in Enfield-Blair Athol, comprising 34.3% of the population.
-However, Islam is notably overrepresented, making up 15.8%, which is substantially higher than the Greater Adelaide average of 8.9%.
+Enfield-Blair Athol has a high level of cultural diversity, with 45.7% of its population born overseas and 49.2% speaking a language other than English at home.
+The dominant religion in Enfield-Blair Athol is Christianity, comprising 34.3% of the population.
+However, Islam is notably overrepresented, making up 15.8%, compared to the Greater Adelaide average of 8.9%.

-In terms of ancestry, the top three groups are 'Other', at 23.4% (higher than the regional average of 18.2%), English at 17.5%, and Australian at 16.4%.
-There are notable divergences in the representation of certain ethnic groups: Vietnamese is overrepresented at 3.8% compared to the regional average of 2.2%, Indian is at 8.0% (similar to the regional average of 8.3%), and Serbian is slightly higher at 0.6% compared to the regional average of 0.4%.
+In terms of ancestry, the top three groups are Other at 23.4%, English at 17.5%, and Australian at 16.4%.
+Some ethnic groups show significant differences in representation: Vietnamese is overrepresented at 3.8% compared to the regional average of 2.2%, Indian is slightly overrepresented at 8.0% versus 8.3%, and Serbian is also overrepresented at 0.6% compared to 0.4%.

 Frequently Asked Questions - Diversity